S-Banna/CnDModel/README.md

 | Summary report                | Aggregate statistics for the processed scene          |

 These outputs provide both qualitative visualisations and quantitative estimates that can be incorporated into downstream reconstruction planning or further engineering analysis.

+## 8.7 Quantification Methodology

+Once individual damaged buildings have been isolated through connected-component analysis (Section 8.4), each detected building is passed through a dedicated quantification routine that converts pixel-based measurements into physical engineering estimates.

+**Geometric conversion.** The pixel area of a detected building is first converted into a real-world footprint area using the ground sampling distance supplied for that image pair (area in square metres equals pixel count multiplied by the square of the GSD, since GSD expresses the linear ground distance represented by one pixel: A_footprint = N_pixels × GSD²).
+Because satellite imagery only captures a building's footprint, not its full volumetric extent, the framework applies a structure-type lookup to estimate the number of floors and, from that, an approximate building height (based on a fixed per-floor height of 3 metres).
+Multiplying the footprint by the number of floors gives an approximate total built-up area, representing the cumulative floor area across all levels of the structure, not just what is visible from above.

+*Area_built = Area_footprint × N_floors*

+**Rubble volume estimation.** The built-up area is converted into an estimated rubble volume using a fixed empirical rubble generation rate of 0.8 cubic metres of debris per square metre of built-up area.
+This coefficient is drawn from prior literature on post-conflict debris estimation (Tamraz, Srour & Chehab, 2012) and reflects observed relationships between structural floor area and resulting debris volume following building collapse.

+*V_rubble = A_built × C_debris*

+**Material composition.** Each structure type is associated with a fixed material breakdown (percentage splits for concrete, steel, masonry, wood, and other materials), reflecting typical construction practices for that building category.
+The total rubble volume is distributed across these material categories proportionally, and each material's volume is then converted to mass using standard reference densities (e.g. 2400 kg/m³ for concrete, 7850 kg/m³ for steel).
+Summing across all materials yields the total estimated rubble mass for the building.

+*m_material = V_rubble × f_material × ρ_material*  &nbsp;&nbsp;&nbsp;*-- where f_material is the fractional composition and ρ_material the reference density*

+Currently, all buildings processed in a given batch run share a single user-specified structure type (e.g. "Residential Low Rise"), meaning floor count and material splits are not yet inferred per-building from imagery, but assumed uniformly across a scene.
+This is a simplification the framework is designed to relax in future work.

+## 8.8 Cleanup Effort Estimation

+In addition to physical quantities, the pipeline estimates the approximate labour and equipment time required to clear the debris of each building, based on productivity assumptions from the same literature source.

+**Manual sorting.** A fraction of the estimated steel tonnage (70%) is assumed to be accessible for manual extraction and sorting, reflecting the practice of manually salvaging steel reinforcement from rubble before mechanical clearance.
+This accessible steel mass is divided by the combined output of a fixed manual labour crew (4 labourers, each processing 0.7 tonnes per hour) to yield an estimated manual sorting time.

+*t_manual = (M_steel × 0.7) / (4 × 0.7 t/hr)*

+**Mechanical clearance.** The concrete component of the rubble volume is assumed to be cleared using an excavator with a fixed productivity rate (roughly 70.5 m³/hour, based on a reference machine model), while the total rubble volume as a whole is assumed to require loading and haulage using a wheel loader with its own productivity rate (roughly 160.9 m³/hour, again based on a reference machine).
+These two operations are modelled independently and their durations are summed alongside the manual sorting time.

+*t_excavator = V_concrete / 70.5 m³/hr*

+*t_loader = V_total / 160.9 m³/hr*

+*t_total = t_manual + t_excavator + t_loader*

+**Total effort.** The manual, excavation, and loading hours are summed to produce a total cleanup time per building, which is then converted into estimated workdays assuming an 8-hour working day.
+These per-building estimates are aggregated across all detected buildings in a scene to produce scene-level totals for rubble mass, volume, and cleanup duration, reported in the final summary output.

+## 8.9 End-to-End Pipeline Execution

+The full pipeline is orchestrated by a driver script that ties the segmentation model, building extraction, and quantification routine together into a single automated workflow, runnable either on a single image pair or in batch mode across a predefined list of samples.

+For each sample, the script first loads the pre- and post-event image pair and, if available, a corresponding ground-truth damage mask.
+The trained segmentation model is loaded once and reused across all samples in a batch run, avoiding redundant model initialisation.
+The pre/post images are stacked into the same six-channel format used during training and passed through the model to obtain a per-pixel probability map, which is then thresholded (default 0.5, configurable) to produce a binary damage mask.

+If a ground-truth mask is supplied, the pipeline computes the same suite of evaluation metrics used during training and testing (IoU, precision, recall, F1, and overall accuracy), allowing per-scene accuracy to be checked whenever labelled data is available.

+The binary mask is then cleaned using morphological closing (with a kernel size derived from the scene's GSD, so that the closing operation corresponds to a consistent real-world gap distance regardless of image resolution) before connected-component analysis extracts individual candidate buildings, discarding components below a minimum pixel-area threshold to suppress noise.
+Each surviving component is quantified using the methodology described in Sections 8.7–8.8.

+Finally, the script assembles all outputs for the sample into a dedicated output folder: a composite figure showing the pre-image, post-image, damage overlay, ground truth (where available), raw prediction, and border overlay; a labelled building-identification map; CSV tables of rubble mass and cleanup effort per building; a text file of accuracy metrics (when ground truth is available); and a scene-level summary text file totalling rubble volume, mass, and cleanup duration.
+This structure allows results to be inspected visually and quantitatively on a per-scene basis, while also supporting straightforward aggregation across many scenes when run in batch mode.

 ---